Westside Family Handbook

 - Hazard surveillance and intervention, responding appropriately to emergencies to reduce potential injury and damage.
 (This involves having a CPR/first aid certified staff member who is readily accessible.)

-- Observing all pedestrians & location specific rules.
+- Observing all pedestrians & location-specific rules.

 - Cross streets together only at the corner or in crosswalks.